 - Purchase the complete Expat Arrivals Oman Guide (PDF)

-Oman has seen growth in residential development, especially around large cities, and expats looking for accommodation in Oman will have a variety of options to choose from.
+To match the demand for housing, Oman is under constant residential development, especially around large cities.
+Expats looking for accommodation in Oman will have a variety of options to choose from.

 Most expats in Oman live in the capital city, Muscat, and the towns that encompass the capital region, including Ruwi, Muttrah and Qurum.